Buying guide for fitness skates

 Closure System - Buckles and Laces

 Whether you choose one or the other of the closure systems is a question of personal preference.
-Most importantly you should choose a pair of skates with a closure system that provides you with the right fit in order for you to gain full and optimum control over your roller blades.
+Most importantly, you should choose a pair of skates with a closure system that provides you with the right fit in order for you to gain full and optimum control over your Inline skates.

-This way you always have a pair ready to use and you also avoid the risk of a brake having expired.
+This way you always have a pair ready to use, and you also avoid the risk of a brake being discontinued.
 Recognized brands, however, usually offer brakes for the same model for a long time.

-The frame of fitness inline skates often consist of an aluminum frame which is more stiff and stable thus providing better power transfer compared to a nylon/composite frame.
+The frame of fitness inline skates is often made out of aluminum frame which is more stiff and stable, thus providing better power transfer compared to a nylon/composite frame.
 If it is important for you to cut off seconds of your lap time, you should go for an aluminum frame.
-But if you are only planning to use your rollerblades for workout purposes and cozy rides, it does not matter which you choose.
+But if you are only planning to use your inliners for workout purposes and cozy rides, it does not matter which you choose.

 We always recommend that you use certified safety equipment.
 That is why you only find equipment that has been certified according to the EN 1078 norms.
 Moreover, most of our gear has been tested further by skaters.